 Different sources have different policies about data sharing.
 Be aware that while some aerial photographs are free and readily available for download, others require payment or will just show an index and ask patrons to visit the library in person.
 Other resources may show photographs that are not available for download.
 However, these are still useful for research purposes.

-Nearmap is a subscription service that provides current, high resolution aerial maps.
-Maps are available for view in the browser-based interactive web mapping application, as well as for download.
+Nearmap is a subscription service that provides current, high resolution aerial images.
+Images are available for view in the browser-based interactive web mapping application, as well as for download, and also through an ArcGIS integration.

 Sites include many major metropolitan areas in the United States only.
 Specific coverage can be determined by using the tool at https://go.nearmap.com/coverage .